-CO2 laser marking machines are gas lasers marking machines that are based on carbon dioxide gas mixture.
-CO2 laser marking machines are ideal for high speed precision marking and provides the best industrial solution for product identification and traceability.
+CO2 laser coder are gas lasers marking machines that are based on carbon dioxide gas mixture.
+CO2 laser coding systems are ideal for high speed precision marking and provides the best industrial solution for product identification and traceability.

 Energy will be releases as a photon (light)